Stay Informed in 2025

 SB 1261 & HB 2815Perry, CharlesRelating to the financing of water supply projects included in the state water plan.Referred to Senate Water, Agriculture, and Rural Affairs Committee 2-28-2025

-SB 1268Blanco, CesarRelating to the review and updating by the Texas Water Development Board of guidance principles and rules related to certain plans adopted or approved by the board.Referred to Senate Water, Agriculture, and Rural Affairs Committee 2-13-2025
+SB 1268Blanco, CesarRelating to the review and updating by the Texas Water Development Board of guidance principles and rules related to certain plans adopted or approved by the board.Referred to House Natural Resources Committee 4-9-2025

 SB 1288 & HB 3316Perry, CharlesRelating to the redesignation of the State Water Implementation Fund for Texas Advisory Committee as the Texas Water Fund Advisory Committee, the abolition of the Texas Infrastructure Resiliency Fund.Referred to Senate Water, Agriculture, and Rural Affairs Committee 2-28-2025